What Determines the Brightness of the Magnetically Open Solar Corona?: Insights from Three-dimensional Radiative Magnetohydrodynamic Simulations and Observations: Numerical simulations of magnetically open solar corona

 In this study, we select two parameters to control the coronal heating process: the magnetic flux imbalance \(B^z_{\rm ave}\) and the small-scale dynamo parameter \(B^h_{\rm in}\).
 The magnetic flux imbalance is defined as the signed average of vertical magnetic flux density at the surface \(z = 0\)

 where the average \(\left<.\right>_{x,y}\) is taken over the whole horizontal domain.
 As we impose the periodic boundary condition in the horizontal direction, the signed average of vertical magnetic flux density is conserved throughout the time evolution.
-We set the parameter \(B^z_{\rm ave}\) to values of \(3\), \(6\), \(12\), and \(24\) G.
+We set the parameter \(B^z_{\rm ave}\) to values of \(3\), \(6\), \(12\), and \(24\) G. {The later values (12 and 24 G) are larger than the representitive values of coronal holes.
+We use these values because (1) to investigate the effect of magnetic flux imbalance on the coronal brightness and (2) to cover the parameter ambiguity potentially caused by the magnetic field measurements in the photosphere \citep[][also see a discussion in Sec.~\ref{sec:summary:ss_height}]{milic2024spatial,sinjan2024magnetograms}.}

 Another control parameter is the strength of the simulated small-scale dynamo.~\cite{rempel2014numerical} reported that the magnetic energy in the inflow region at the bottom boundary determines the realized strength of the simulated quiet Sun magnetism.
 To mimic this approach, we set the maximum value on the horizontal magnetic field strength in the inflow region at the bottom boundary as